Ein al-Beida: History

 Ceramics from the Byzantine era have been found here.

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Ein al-Beida came under Jordanian rule.

 Ein al-Beida was reestablished in 1952 by Arab farmers belonging to the Fuquha and Daraghmah families from nearby Tubas who owned farms in the area and decided to establish a village.
 The village is named after a large spring in the area, Ein al-Beida, which was once used to irrigate the neighboring land.

 In the 1961 Jordanian census Ein al-Beida's population was 573.

 Post 1967

 Since the Six-Day War in 1967, Ein al-Beida has been under Israeli occupation.
 The spring nearby which provided some of its farmers with irrigation dried up when the Israeli water company Mekorot drilled a well nearby in order to supply the Israeli settlement of Mehola with water.

+Shortly after the 1967 war, some of their land was fenced off and afterwards used by the settlers of Mehola.
+While the Ein al-Beida inhabitants said they had documents proving that they owned the land, the Israeli settlers said it was owned absentee landlords.
+In 2026 it was documented that some products from Mehola was falsely exported as being made in Israel.